uranum/yii2-excel-exchange/README.md

 ## Widget's properties

-string `$mainModelName` - the name of the model for export/import
+string `$mainModelName` - the name of the model for export/import.
+It's mandatory property.

 string `$fileNameFrom` - path to a file for export/import.
 Default is `'uploads' .
 DIRECTORY_SEPARATOR . 'export.xlsx'`.